Christmas Number One 2023: Bookies favourites & latest betting odds

 LadBaby pulled out of the race earlier in 2023.
 They had previously claimed five Christmas Number One in a row, but announced in November that they were pulling out of the race in 2023 - instead encouraging other charity singles to have a crack at the crown.

 The Pogues initially saw a surge in backers following a health update from Shane MacGowan's wife - despite ongoing controversies about the lyrics.
-Following his death the odds have only increased.
+Following his death the odds have only shortened and they are now the firm favourites.

 MoneySavingExpert Martin Lewis teamed up with LadBaby for the 2022 effort - Food Aid, a play of Band Aid's Do They Know It's Christmas - following Ed Sheeran and Elton John's lead from the year prior.
 The Christmas Number One for 2023 will not be announced until Friday, December 22, just day's before the big day.